A number of treatments are available for gastro-oesophageal reflux disease (GORD), including simple, self-care measures, medication and surgery.

-During LNF, the surgeon will wrap the upper section of your stomach around your oesophagus and staple it in place.
-This will contract (tighten) your lower oesophageal sphincter (LOS), which should prevent any acid moving back out of your stomach.
+It involves the surgeon wrapping the upper section of your stomach around your oesophagus to form a collar.
+This helps tighten your lower oesophageal sphincter (LOS), to stop acid moving back out of your stomach.

-LNF is carried out under general anaesthetic, which means you will not feel any pain or discomfort.
-The surgery takes 60 to 90 minutes to complete.
+LNF is carried out under general anaesthetic and takes 60 to 90 minutes.

-After having LNF, most people can leave hospital once they have recovered from the effects of the general anaesthetic.
-This is usually within two to three days.
+After having LNF, most people can leave hospital after recovering from the effects of the general anaesthetic.
+This is usually within two or three days.
 Depending on the type of job you do, you should be able to return to work within three to six weeks.

-For the first six weeks after surgery, it is recommended you only eat soft food, such as mince, mashed potatoes or soup.
-Avoid eating hard food that could get stuck at the site of the surgery, such as toast, chicken or steak.
+For the first six weeks after surgery, you should only eat soft food, such as mince, mashed potatoes or soup.
+Avoid hard food that could get stuck at the site of the surgery, such as toast, chicken or steak.

 Common side effects of LNF include:

 These side effects should resolve over the course of a few months.
-However, in about 1 in 100 cases they can be persistent.
-In such circumstances, further corrective surgery may be required.
+However, they can persist in about 1 in 100 cases.
+In such cases, further corrective surgery may be needed.

 New surgical techniques

-In the last decade, a number of new surgical techniques have been introduced for the treatment of GORD.
+In the last decade, a number of new surgical techniques have been developed for GORD.

-The National Institute for Health and Clinical Excellence (NICE) has looked at a number of these surgical techniques.
-It has recommended they are safe enough to be made available on the NHS.
+The National Institute for Health and Care Excellence (NICE) has looked at many of these new techniques and states that they are safe enough to be made available on the NHS.

-All techniques discussed below are non-invasive, which means no incisions need be made into your body.
-Therefore, they can usually be performed under local anaesthetic on a day surgery basis, so you should not have to spend the night in hospital.
+The techniques discussed below are non-invasive (apart from LINX), which means no incisions need to be made in your body.
+Therefore, they can usually be carried out under local anaesthetic on a day surgery basis, so you shouldn't have to spend the night in hospital.